 \section{Related work}

 \paragraph{Instance selection and data summarization} Tasks for selecting an important portion of a large dataset are common in machine learning. \emph{Instance selection} involves extracting a subset of a training dataset while maintaining the target task performance.
-Accoring to~\cite{olvera2010review}, two types of instance selection methods have been studied.
-One is model-dependent methods (e.g., \cite{hart1968condensed,ritter1975algorithm, chou2006generalized,wilson1972asymptotic, vazquez2005stochastic}) and the other is label-dependent methods (e.g., \cite{wilson2000reduction, brighton2002advances, riquelme2003finding, bezdek2001nearest, liu2002issues, spillmann2006transforming}).
-Unlike instance selection methods, \pwc does not depend on both model nor ground-truth labels. \emph{Data summarization} involves finding representative elements in a large dataset~\cite{ahmed2019data}.
+Accoring to~\cite{olvera2010review}, two types of instance selection methods have been studied: model-dependent methods~\cite{hart1968condensed,ritter1975algorithm, chou2006generalized,wilson1972asymptotic, vazquez2005stochastic} and label-dependent methods~\cite{wilson2000reduction, brighton2002advances, riquelme2003finding, bezdek2001nearest, liu2002issues, spillmann2006transforming}.
+Unlike instance selection methods, PWCs do not depend on either model or ground-truth labels. \emph{Data summarization} involves finding representative elements in a large dataset~\cite{ahmed2019data}.
 Here, the submodularity plays an important role~\cite{mitrovic2018data,lin2011class,mirzasoleiman2016fast,tschiatschek2014learning}.
-Unlike data summarization, \pwc focuses on resolving mismatches between application and development datasets.
+Unlike data summarization, PWC focuses on filling in gaps between datasets.

-\paragraph{Anomaly detection} Our covering problem can be considered as the task of selecting a subset of a dataset that is not included in a development dataset.
-In this regard, our method is related to anomaly detectors e.g., LOF~\cite{breunig2000lof}, one-class SVM~\cite{scholkopf1999support}, and deep learning-based methods~\cite{kim2019rapp, an2015variational} ) are related to our method.
-However, our goal is to extract patterns that are not included in the development data distribution, but have a certain volume in the application data distribution, rather than selecting rare data, which would be considered as observation noise or infrequent patterns that are less important than frequent patterns.
+\paragraph{Anomaly detection} Our covering problem can be considered as the task of selecting a subset of a dataset that is not included in the development dataset.
+In this regard, our method is related to anomaly detectors e.g., LOF~\cite{breunig2000lof}, one-class SVM~\cite{scholkopf1999support}, and deep learning-based methods~\cite{kim2019rapp, an2015variational}.
+However, our goal is to extract patterns that are less included in the development dataset, but have a certain volume in the application, rather than selecting rare data that would be considered as observation noise or infrequent patterns that are not as important as frequent patterns.

 \paragraph{Active learning} The problem of selecting data from an unlabeled dataset is also considered in active learning.
 A typical approach usees the output of the target model e.g., the entropy-based method~\cite{holub2008entropy, coletta2019combining}, whereas some methods are independent of the output of the model e.g., the $k$-center-based~\cite{sener2018active}, and Wasserstein distance-based approach~\cite{shui2020deep}.
 In contrast, our goal is finding unconsidered patterns during development, even if they do not contribute to improving the prediction performance by directly adding them to the training data; developers may use these unconsidered data to test the generalization performance, design subroutines to process the patterns, redevelop a new model, or alert users to not use the products in certain special situations.
 Furthermore, we emphasize that the submodularity and guaranteed approximation algorithms can be used only with the partial Wasserstein divergence, but not with the vanilla Wasserstein distance.